Eloping in Ireland 2026: The Definitive Guide for U.S. Couples

 Is same-sex marriage legal in Ireland and Northern Ireland?

 Yes.
-Same-sex marriage is fully legal in both the Republic of Ireland and Northern Ireland, with the same rights and recognition as opposite-sex marriages.
+Same-sex marriage has been fully legal in the Republic of Ireland since 2015 and in Northern Ireland since 2020.
+Both jurisdictions extend exactly the same rights and recognition as opposite-sex marriages.
+Full legal details in the Ireland legal marriage guide.

-Do Americans need a visa or special permission to elope in Ireland?
+Do Americans need a visa to elope in Ireland?

-No visa is required for short stays.
-However, from February 2026, U.S. citizens must obtain a UK Electronic Travel Authorisation (ETA) if entering Northern Ireland, even when flying into Dublin and driving north.
+No visa is required for U.S. citizens visiting Ireland for short stays.
+However, from February 25, 2026, U.S. citizens need a UK Electronic Travel Authorisation (ETA, £20) to enter Northern Ireland, even when flying into Dublin and driving north.
+This applies at the border regardless of your entry point into the island.
+Full guidance in the UK ETA guide for Northern Ireland.

 A close-up, intimate portrait of an eloping groom kissing his bride’s forehead against a backdrop of golden-brown autumnal ferns in the Irish countryside.
 The groom wears a textured burgundy tweed suit, and the bride is in a white crochet-style lace gown, holding a vibrant bouquet of orange dahlias and dark red flowers, perfectly capturing the aesthetic of a fall elopement in Ireland.